AndreySemechkov/.dotfiles/README.md

 ## TODO List
-- Organize these steps into multiple bootstrat scripts
-- Automate symlinking and run script files with a bootstrapping tool like [Dotbot](https://github.com/anishathalye/dotbot)
+- Automate my symlinking script files with a bootstrapping tool like [Dotbot](https://github.com/anishathalye/dotbot)
 - Learn how to use [`defaults`](https://macos-defaults.com/#%F0%9F%99%8B-what-s-a-defaults-command) to record and restore System Preferences and other macOS configurations
 - Revisit the list in [`.zshrc`](.zshrc) to customize the shell.
 - Make a checklist of steps to decommission your computer before wiping your hard drive.